isolary/isobase/README.md

 How to compile CSS:

 1. Make sure you're in the root
-2. `npm run watch`
+2. `npm run gulp watch`
-3. Files will be added to the dist/css folder
+3. CSS files will be added to the dist/css folder

 -------